+How much do households need to save in order to achieve retirement security?
 Most people do not have a clear idea of how much they need to save to have enough income-including Social Security-to maintain their standard of living in retirement.
 For instance, a \$200,000 retirement account balance may seem high, but is less than half of the minimum amount that a couple with \$60,000 in combined annual income will need, according to conservative estimates.
-The financial services provider Fidelity Investments recommends a minimum of 8 times income in retirement savings for retirement at age 67 and provides benchmarks in 5-year age intervals (Table 2).27 Aon Hewitt, a large human resources consulting firm, estimates that 11 times salary is needed in retirement assets in order to retire at age 65.28 Both models include a target replacement rate of 85 percent of pre-retirement income.
-Significantly, given the current median Social Security claiming age of approximately 62, high long-term unemployment among older adults, and large disparities in life expectancy and health status by income, delaying retirement until age 67 may not be realistic for a significant share of workers.29

-In order to determine how American households' savings measure up to the standards suggested by some financial services experts as retirement savings goals, the following analysis compares key measures of household wealth to the Fidelity retirement savings goals.
-We chose the Fidelity standards as a benchmark because they represent a conservative, lower-bound estimate of savings needs.
+In order to determine how working households measure up to the standards suggested by some financial services experts as retirement savings goals, the following analysis compares net worth-total household assets minus household debt-to conservative retirement savings goals recommended by the financial services industry.
+Specifically, we used the agespecific savings benchmarks published by Fidelity Investments (see Table 3).24